nimbleworksit/automation-framework/README.md

 # GATEWAY AUTOMATION BY ENSONO #

-This is the repository for the Gateway 3.0 test automation framework by Ensono.
+This is the repository for the Gateway 3.0 test automation framework by Ensono

 ### Set Up ###